docker-library/docs/arangodb/content.md

 	Disable authentication.
 Useful for testing.

 	**WARNING** Doing so in production will expose all your data.
-Make sure that ArangoDB is not diretcly accessible from the internet!
+Make sure that ArangoDB is not directly accessible from the internet!

 3. ARANGO_ROOT_PASSWORD=somepassword